-Admin: A user that has unrestricted access to all areas within the Content Automation platform.
-Admins are the only users that are able to add users and edit teams as well as access the Account Settings tab.
+Admin: A user with unrestricted access to all areas within the Content Automation platform.
+Admins are the only users that can add users, edit teams, and access the account settings tab.

-Announcement: These are customizable messages that are composed in the Content Automation Platform.
-Announcements can be sent to all users and teams, or specific users or teams.
+Announcement: These are customizable messages composed in the Content Automation platform.
+Announcements can be sent to all users and teams or specific users or teams.
 Once sent, the users will receive an email.

 Content Automation Asset: Image resources that can be uploaded into Content Automation templates.
 This may include logos, social media graphics, illustrations, photography, etc.

 Content Automation Asset Library: The asset library is a central repository for all the images, logos, and icons used in your documents.

 Content Automation Approval: Approval is given by your default reviewer when they are satisfied with how your document looks.
-Most documents require approval before the creator is able to export, download, print or share the collateral.
+Most documents require approval before the creator can export, download, print, or share the collateral.

-Content Automation Tag: Tags are labels you create to meaningfully group teams so that you can efficiently manage the content they have access to.
+Content Automation Tag: Tags are labels you create to meaningfully group teams so you can efficiently manage the content they have access to.

-Content Automation Template: Templates are files that act as a starting point when creating documents.
+Content Automation Template: Templates are files that are a starting point when creating documents.
 Templates contain pre-formatted elements to help you design your collateral according to your brand's style guidelines.
-Each template is populated with and controlled by a number of Inputs that allow users to edit the document's content.
+Each template is populated with and controlled by several Inputs that allow users to edit the document's content.

-Designer: A user who has the ability to build templates for users within their organization.
-Designers have edit access to all projects and their documents, as well as access to the Assets and Templating tabs.
+Designer: A user who can build templates for users within their organization.
+Designers have edit access to all projects and their documents, as well as access to the assets and templating tabs.

 Documents: Documents can be created by users from their available suite of templates.
-Documents are the individual pieces of collateral that live inside a project folder e.g. brochures, web ads, signage, business cards, social media tiles, etc. These documents can be edited based on the inputs available in that template.
-Documents may or may not require approval in order to be exported, downloaded, shared, or printed.
+Documents are individual pieces of collateral that live inside a project folder, e.g., brochures, web ads, signage, business cards, social media tiles, etc. These documents can be edited based on inputs available in that template.
+Documents may require approval to be exported, downloaded, shared, or printed.

-Export: Documents converted to their finished file format e.g. HTML files being converted into PDF documents.
+Export: Documents converted to their finished file format, e.g., HTML files converted into PDF documents.